SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 Notes:
 Yeah, all async channels have the AC1 and AC2 (assuming the part has it) but the numeric value isn't the same.
 Same goes for TCB1 and the sync channels.
-There are no ADC event eenerators on 0/1-series.
+There are no ADC event generators on 0/1-series.
 Nope, I dunno why either.
 It's unfortunate that on the only AVRs with 2 ADCs, we can't fire events with them!
 There are no SPI or USART generators, though those are not as useful (note: you can still get them from the CCL) The TCD events are async and **based on the TCD clock** *which may be faster than the peripheral clock*.
 If for example, you are feeding it to a CCL with the synchronizer enabled, events can be missed (this is considerably more concerning on the Dx-series parts, where the TCD has a PLL that can guarantee it is running faster than the system clock!)
 RTC events are async pulse events, but they are based on the RTC clock domain, which is typically hundreds of times slower than the main clock.
-While the analog comparator generators are available on every async channel, they are not interchangible; they have different numerical values on each one!
+While the analog comparator generators are available on every async channel, they are not interchangeable; they have different numerical values on each one!
 There is a general appearance of the designers having made a few poor decisions, but not having had the time to correct them prior to release resulting in all this weirdness.
 This is supported by the fact that the megaAVR 0-series and all other chips released since have had an almost identical even system, to each other, and different from the tiny 0/1-series.

 #### 2-series